Luis de Requesens y Relat: Deaths

-One of his sons, Bernat de Requesens y Santa Coloma was financial agent for king Alfonso V of Aragon, a.k.a. king Alfonso I of Naples, (king 1416 - deceased 1458), for Alfonso V brother, king Juan II of Aragon, (king 1458 - 1479), for bastard king Ferrante I of Naples, the son of king Alfonso I of Naples by Giraldona Carlino, above mentioned, and for the unfortunate first son of king Juan II of Aragon, Prince Charles of Viana, rather unexpectedly deceased in 1461.
+One of his sons, Bernat de Requesens y Santa Coloma was financial agent for king Alfonso V of Aragon, a.k.a. king Alfonso I of Naples, (king 1416 - deceased 1458), for Alfonso V brother, king Juan II of Aragon, (king 1458 - 1479), for bastard king Ferrante I of Naples, the son of king Alfonso I of Naples by Giraldona Carlino, above mentioned, and for the unfortunate first son of king Juan II of Aragon, Prince Charles of Viana, who rather unexpectedly died in 1461.

 Bernat, became Viceroy of Sicily, 1463 - 1464.
 He died in 1469.

-Another brother of Bernat de Requesens y Santa Coloma, was Galceran de Requesens y Santa Coloma, deceased in the exile at Valencia in 1465.
+Another brother of Bernat de Requesens y Santa Coloma was Galceran de Requesens y Santa Coloma, who died in exile at Valencia in 1465.